decocms/admin/packages/cli-2/README.md

 npm run type-check # TypeScript validation
 ```

-**🎯 READY FOR PRODUCTION USE** - The CLI is functionally complete and ready for
+**🎯 PRODUCTION READY WITH LIMITATIONS** - The CLI has 11/13 commands fully working and ready for production use.
+The 2 missing commands (`add` and `update`) are non-critical for basic usage but important for advanced integration management.
-npm publishing with minor fixes needed for the tunnel functionality.

 ## Key Migration Challenges